 » Remote State

 Remote state is a feature of backends.
-Configuring and using backends is easy and you can get started with remote state quickly.
-If you want to migrate back to using local state, backends make that easy as well.
+Configuring and using remote backends is easy and you can get started with remote state quickly.
+If you then want to migrate back to using local state, backends make that easy as well.

 » Delegation and Teamwork